jeanarose/bootstrap-responsive-portfolio/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Features

-If your project has a lot of features, consider adding a heading called "Features" and listing them there.

 ## Tests